pablo-arantes/AEV-PLIG/README.md

 2. Molecule contains rare element
 3. Molecule has undefined bond type

 The script then creates graphs and pytorch data to run the AEV-PLIG model specified with *trained_model_name*.
-The default is AEV-PLIG trained on PDBbind v2020 but we recommend using AEV-PLIG trained with PDBbind v2020 and BindingNet.

 The predictions are saved under *output/predictions/data_name_predictions.csv*